kirenz/course-template/docs/project-description.md

 ## Topic ideas

 Identify 2-3 data sets you're interested in potentially using for the final project.
-If you're unsure where to find data, you can use the list of potential data sources in the [Tips + Resources](#tips--resources) section as a starting point.
+If you're unsure where to find data, you can use the list of potential data sources in the [Tips + Resources](project-tips-resources.md) section as a starting point.
 It may also help to think of topics you're interested in investigating and find data sets on those topics.

 The purpose of submitting project ideas is to give you time to find data for the project and to make sure you have a data set that can help you be successful in the project.
-**Therefore, you must use one of the data sets submitted as a topic idea, unless otherwise notified by the teaching team.**
+**Therefore, you must use one of the data sets submitted as a topic idea, unless otherwise notified.**

 The data sets should meet the following criteria: